matsaragas/News-Articles-Search-Engine/README.md

 ## News Articles Search Engine

+In this repo, we have developed a search engine that allow users to identify news articles using search queries.
+The Engine is capable to also `identify the most similar articles` to the ones selected by the user.
+Finally, the search engine indicates `how novel a news article is` by comparing it to all the published articles so far.

 # Solution

 First, we load the news articles data used in `D. Greene and P. Cunningham.
 "Practical Solutions to the Problem of Diagonal Dominance in Kernel Document Clustering", Proc.
 ICML 2006` - http://mlg.ucd.ie/datasets/bbc.htmldata by running the method `download_news_articles` in the `data_loader` script.
 To enrich our dataset, we also incorporate the HuffingPost data, which can be found here https://www.kaggle.com/datasets/rmisra/news-category-dataset.
 Additionally, we could generate more data by paraphrasing the existing BBC data.
 However, due to time constraints, we will simply download additional news data from the web.